avoukadinova/clustering_homologs/README.md

 ### 3) Go into the USEARCH directory

-From here on out, everything is through the command line.
+From here on out, everything is done through the command line.
 Go into the directory where you just moved your executable to.

 ```{r eval=FALSE,echo=TRUE}